Virgin birth of Jesus

+The Islamic understanding of this event comes from the Quran, which also asserts the virgin birth of Jesus.
+According to Richard Bell, the Quran derives its narrative from the 2nd-century Protoevangelium of James.
+However, it explicitly rejects the Trinitarian interpretation of the Christian account, instead claiming that Jesus was nothing more than a human in service to God as a prophet and messenger.

 New Testament narratives: Matthew and Luke

-Matthew 1:18-27
+Matthew 1:18-25

 18: Now the birth of Jesus the Messiah took place in this way.
 When his mother Mary had been engaged to Joseph, but before they lived together, she was found to be with child from the Holy Spirit.

 19: Her husband Joseph, being a righteous man and unwilling to expose her to public disgrace, planned to dismiss her quietly.

 20: But just when he had resolved to do this, an angel of the Lord appeared to him in a dream and said, "Joseph, son of David, do not be afraid to take Mary as your wife, for the child conceived in her is from the Holy Spirit.

 21: She will bear a son, and you are to name him Jesus, for he will save his people from their sins."

 22: All this took place to fulfill what had been spoken by the Lord through the prophet:

 23: "Look, the virgin shall conceive and bear a son, and they shall name him Emmanuel," which means, "God is with us."